WELCOME TO

 |

-useful and informative for those visitors who are interested in the history
+be the most useful and informative for those visitors who are interested in

-of transistors.
-Here you’ll find first-hand and personal accounts from
+the history of transistors.
+Here you’ll find first-hand and personal

-those engineers and scientists who were actually involved in creating and
+accounts from those engineers and scientists who were actually involved in

 |